 If you ask your teens what they’re doing in their bedrooms, they may respond the way they think you want them to: “Homework,” they’ll most often reply.

 This might be true, most of the time, but they also spend a good amount of time keeping up their social connections and friendships via their devices.

-They may be chatting up their friends or binge-watching the latest Netflix series.
+They may be chatting with their friends or binge-watching the latest Netflix series.

 But for them, it’s not enough to watch Stranger Things.
-For teenagers, keeping up with latest episodes means they must stay on top of the inside jokes, memes and references made across social media, too.
+For teenagers, keeping up with the latest episodes means they must stay on top of the inside jokes, memes, and references made across social media, too.